 This knowledge can be used in further studies as well as in real life.
-The chosen educational methods will contribute to the further development of competences (cognitive area: memory, critical thinking, thinking in context, reasoning; affective area: attitudes and beliefs, values; psychomotor area: digital skills; social area: cooperation, communication).
+The chosen educational methods will contribute to the further development of their competences (cognitive area: memory, critical thinking, thinking in context, reasoning; affective area: attitudes and beliefs, values; psychomotor area: digital and presentation skills; social area: cooperation, communication).

-The course contributes to the gradual development of important professional competences of future teachers by its focus and methods of education.
+The course contributes to the gradual development of important professional competences and competencies of future teachers through its focus and methods of education.